 I seek to change perceptions that others may have by presenting the piano accordion as a musical instrument that holds a place in the history of Americana music, rather than one that has been implied to have participated on its fringes.
 It is also important to show that this instrument has a place in the future, in emerging 21st Century American music utilized more and more by musicians, bands, singers and songwriters in their work, today.
 Just as the piano accordion has always been, it is still an option for the next generation of music makers, for it is through them that this instrument has a chance to survive and participate in the new music that is yet to be composed and performed.

-Accordion Americana was created to entertain and inform only, not to endorse any products or services mentioned on this site.
+Accordion Americana was created to entertain and inform only, not to endorse any products or services mentioned or featured on this site.

 To subscribe and receive my posts automatically, please input your email address.
 All articles are written by Accordion Americana unless otherwise noted.
 For any comments, questions or concerns, please email me directly.
 All the best, and always remember…..

 It’s all about the music!

 In his introduction of Aaron Copland, Leonard Bernstein may have been the first to define Americana music.
 Please listen…